 Tannat originally hails from France, grown mostly in Madiran.
 The wine it produces is always tannic and often primitive.
-The grape is also widely planted widely in South America, with Uruguay at the epicenter.
+The grape is also widely planted in South America, with Uruguay at the epicenter.
 The results there are mixed, as well.

-Don’t get me wrong, there are some exceptional Madirans, Chateau Bouscasse for one.
+Don’t get me wrong.
+There are some exceptional Madirans, Chateau Bouscasse, for one.
 And I am always looking for a good example of the grape from South America as well: I was the consultant for The Wharton School on a pilot project on importing Tannat from Uruguay.

 I think I finally found it in Argentina.
 This bottling comes from Susana Balbo’s value line of wines called Crios.
-The grapes are grown in the high altitude vineyards of Cafayate.
+The grapes are grown in the high-altitude vineyards of Cafayate.

 A brooding dark wine with aromas of roasted fig and espresso.
 Notes of dark fruit and sweet vanilla rest atop sauvage tannins and crushed flowers.
 A good dose of freshness keeps it all trim and clean.
 Very well done.